SMSourov/yt-dlpPS/README.md

 For Windows OS:
   - [Python](https://www.python.org/downloads/) 3.x or later (`yt-dlp` needs python runtime environment to work.
 It won't work without it.)
-  - [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit/releases) (For editing subtitles.
-You can make changes in the subtitle with it.)
-  - [MKVToolNix](https://www.fosshub.com/MKVToolNix.html) (For putting the subtitles, changing the subtitle title, setting the default subtitle etc.)
   - Static full builds of [FFmpeg](https://www.gyan.dev/ffmpeg/builds/)
 Add mkvtoolnix-gui, SubtitleEdit.exe in the environment variables.